roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/Create heterogeneous computing clusters/Create a managed Kubernetes cluster with GPU-accelerated nodes.md

 2. In the left-side navigation pane of the ACK console, click **Clusters**.

-3. In the upper-right corner of the Clusters page, click **Cluster Templates**.
+3. In the upper-right corner of the Clusters page, click **Cluster Template**.

 4. In the Select Cluster Template dialog box, find **Heterogeneous Computing Cluster** in the **Managed Clusters** section and click **Create**.